LEBILL369/tsdz2-fw/README.md

 ## Operation
-The motor is controlled though the remote keypad through a set of key combinations.
+The motor is controlled using the remote keypad through a set of key combinations.

 Available operation modes:
 * Torque adjusted pedal assist